vik-s/quartz/content/permanent/Making sure that Traefik can auto-renew a certificate.md

 If pointing to a VPS entry, make sure that address is whitelisted as well.

 If the home WAN IP changes, then you need to manually go update this.

+If you need to manually make traefik update the certs, then rename the persistent acme.json file to a backup, and restart the traefik docker container.